The Science of Longevity: Exploring Factors That Influence Ageing

 Lastly, don’t forget about fibre; eating a high-fibre diet has been linked to increased longevity by promoting gut health and reducing inflammation throughout the body.

-By focusing on nourishing your body with these healthy choices, you can set yourself up for when exploring other lifestyle practices, such as caloric restriction and intermittent fasting, which can further extend life expectancy.
+By focusing on nourishing your body with these healthy choices, you can set yourself up for success when exploring other lifestyle practices, such as caloric restriction and intermittent fasting, which can further extend life expectancy.

 Caloric restriction and intermittent fasting